Carnegie Endowment for International Peace: James C. Gaither Junior Fellows Program

 Middle East – Strong reading fluency and the ability to perform academic as well as on-line research in Arabic essential.
 Strong background in Middle East politics and/or history is a huge plus.

-Asia Program (Indo-Pacific Security) – Mandarin Chinese language skills and familiarity with Asian security, defense and foreign policy issues are essential.
-Proficiency in Japanese, Bahasa, or another Asian language is a plus.
+Asia Program – Mandarin Chinese language skills are essential.
+Proficiency in another Asian language is a plus.

-Russia and Eurasia – Excellent Russian reading skills required.
+Russia and Eurasia – Excellent Russian and/or Ukranian reading skills required.

 Africa Program